ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ^ Not private or limited by library scope

-^ Built from three components
+^ built from three components

 ---